Milenski1987/Milenski1987/README.md

 - 🌱 I’m Python Developer

-- 📫 You can find me at: milenski.nikolov@yahoo.com
+- 📫 You can find me at: milenski.nikolov@yahoo.com or [LinkedIn](www.linkedin.com/in/milen-nikolov-62455034b)

 ---